 Meanwhile, the SSA is offering a new online tool to allow people to book an appointment for the purposes of applying for SSI.
 Doing so establishes a so-called “protective filing date” that is used to determine when an applicant may start receiving benefits.
 After receiving the online request, the SSA will contact the applicant in 7–14 business days to schedule an appointment.
 To access the new tool, click here.

-The Special Needs attorneys at Mandelbaum Barrett are available to answer any questions you may have.
+The Special Needs attorneys at Mandelbaum Barrett PC are available to answer any questions you may have.